HOME MEDICINE CABINET

 ”Setting this up will take too long”

 The AI medicine scanner exists precisely for this.
 It is there to lower the barrier to entry, not to create one more chore.
-This is the short answer to “how to manage a home medicine cabinet in your phone” without feeling you are taking on a new project.
+This is the short answer to “how to manage a home medicine cabinet on your phone” without feeling you are taking on a new project.

 How to start in 10 minutes without organising everything from scratch